-For twenty-five years, the Hub City Writers Project’s mission has been cultivating readers and nurturing writers through its independent press, community bookshop, and diverse literary programming.
+For more than a quarter century, the Hub City Writers Project’s mission has been cultivating readers and nurturing writers through its independent press, community bookshop, literacy outreach, and diverse literary programming.

 The first book was Hub City Anthology, a place-based collection of personal essays and art about the experience of living local.
 From there, Hub City began publishing writers across South Carolina and, eventually, the American South.
 Along the way, Hub City became a nonprofit organization and a vigorous literary arts programmer, sponsoring an annual writers conference, summer camps, workshops, scholarships, residencies, and scores of readings each year.

-In 2020, our upcoming twenty-fifth anniversary, Hub City will publish its 100th book and will celebrate ten successful years of bookselling at the Hub City Bookshop.
-With a team of eleven dynamic staff members and a hard-working board of directors, Hub City has become one of the most substantial literary arts organizations in the nation.
+In 2020, our twenty-fifth anniversary, Hub City published its 100th book and celebrated ten successful years of bookselling at the Hub City Bookshop.
+With a dynamic team of staff and a hard-working board of directors, Hub City has become one of the most substantial literary arts organizations in the nation.